 Ideal Buyers.
 What's the greatest perk of ABM?
 You're basically handpicking your own clients.
 You can choose accounts that will bring in the most revenue, or you can choose companies whose values align tightly with yours.

-How Can You Get Started with ABM?
+How Can You Get Started With Account-Based Marketing?

 Aside from completely revamping your marketing tactics, there are a few easy things you can do to get started.

 The first step is to make a list of accounts to target.
 Who do you want to take on as customers?
 This is different from building buyer personas in that you want to identify a specific account.
 Personas are more archetypal.